 We must hold together.
 We are committed to working with the Towns to help those which feel the need to regulate mineral extraction adopt ordinances to do so.
 The County should not make that decision for us, whether on this issue or any other.

-DCTA Home The portal to town government in Dane County
+DCTA Home Advocate for town government in Dane County

 |Jan.
 21||Exec.
 Board|